HamidMalik1/smart_energy_api/README.md

 pipenv install
 ```

-For this to succeed you'll need to be able to run the build for a oython module known as 'mysqlclient'.
+For this to succeed you'll need to be able to run the build for a python module known as 'mysqlclient'.
 Read more: <https://github.com/PyMySQL/mysqlclient/>

 3. Create a local configuration file based on the example